- 1 You are Still Willful, Just Lucky

 - 8 Offshore Voluntary Disclosure – What are Your Options?

-- 9 IRS Voluntary Disclosure of Offshore Accounts
+- 9 We Specialize in IRS Offshore & Voluntary Disclosure

 You are Still Willful, Just Lucky

-No, you cannot go streamlined.
+No, you cannot submit to the Streamlined Program.
 As my Grandfather used to always say… Stay Humble.

 And, if anyone tells you that you can, they are giving you bad advice.
 Why?
-The main determination as to whether you qualify for either the IRS Streamlined Offshore Disclosure or OVDP is whether you were willful.
+The main determination as to whether you qualify for either the IRS Streamlined Offshore Disclosure or OVDP/Voluntary Disclosure is whether you were willful.

-If you made it through an Eggshell Audit or Reverse Eggshell Audit (Read: Congratulations, Nice Work) unscathed, and not having to disclose that you knew you had foreign accounts to report, that does not make you non-willful, it makes you lucky.
+If you made it through an Eggshell Audit or Reverse Eggshell Audit (Read: Congratulations, Nice Work) unscathed and did not having to disclose that you knew you had foreign accounts to report, that does not make you non-willful, it makes you lucky.